nats-io/nats-site/content/documentation/internals/nats-guide.md

 nats.Connect("nats://foo:bar@localhost:4222")
 ```

-## Verbose mode (acks)
+## Verbose mode

-You can run NATS in verbose mode and require acknowledgments (acks).
-This means that you get the `+OK` string returned when a message is successfully published or processed.
-Message acknowledgments can be disabled by setting verbose mode to false on the NATS server.
+When 'verbose' is enabled (via the `CONNECT` message), the NATS server will return `+OK` to acknowledge receipt of a valid protocol message.
 The NATS server automatically runs in verbose mode.
-Most client implementations disable verbose mode (set to false) for performance reasons.
+Most client implementations disable verbose mode (set it to `false` in the `CONNECT` message) for performance reasons.

-## Pendantic mode
+## Pedantic mode

-A client such as the Ruby client may also support pedantic mode.
-Pedantic mode gives you everything.
+A client may also support 'pedantic' mode.
+Pedantic mode indicates to the server that strict protocol enforcement is required.

 ## Ping/pong interval

 NATS implements auto-pruning.
-When you connect to the server, the server expects you to be active.
-The NATS server pings each subscriber, expecting a reply.
+When a client connects to the server, the server expects that client to be active.
+Periodically, the NATS server pings each subscriber, expecting a reply.
 If there is no reply within the configurable time limit, the server disconnects the client.

 ## Parsing the protocol